SDEG77/TRIPLE-SUBJECTS/README.md

 - [ ] Provide the missing images for the img tags
 - [ ] Give the delete and cancel buttons their own confirmation modal "Are you sure you want to blah blah blah"
 - [ ] Make hamburger icon bigger
-- [ ] Fix the margin for the "Logout" button
+- [ ] Fix the margin for the "Logout" button in Photo Management Page
 - [ ] **FINISHED ALL TASKS**

 ---